ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Results

-\textbf{Experiments on DREAM Challenge Dataset:} We conducted the experiments on LAN setting.
-We assume that the result needs to be precise in the first three decimal places.
-Thus, we set the precision of the division operation to cover up to the fourth decimal place.
-To assess the correctness, we computed the AUROC by \fw{} and compared it to the result obtained without privacy.
-Both settings gave $AUROC = 0.693$.
-To check the correctness of AUROC with no-tie of \fw{}, we randomly picked one of the samples in tie condition and generated a subset of the samples with no tie.
+We conducted the experiments for the correctness analysis on the LAN setting.
+To assess the correctness of AUROC with tie, we computed the AUROC of the predictions on the AML dataset by \fw{} and compared it to the result obtained without privacy on the DREAM Challenge dataset.
+We obtained $AUROC = 0.693$ in both settings.
+To check the correctness of AUROC with no-tie of \fw{}, we randomly picked one of the samples in tie condition in DREAM Challange dataset and generated a subset of the samples with no tie.
 We obtained the same AUROC with no-tie version of AUROC of \fw{} as the non-private computation.
-Additionally, we computed AUPR by employing \fw{} and verified that both private and non-private gave $AUPR=0.844$.
-These results indicate that without sacrificing the privacy of the data, \fw{} can compute the exact same AUC as one could obtain on the pooled test samples.
-To justify the collaborative evaluation, we performed $1000$ repetitions of the non-private AUROC computation with $N \in \{5,10,20,40,80,160\}$ samples, which are randomly drawn from the whole data.
-The AUC starts to become more and more stable when we increase the size of the samples.
+We directly used the UCI dataset in AUROC with no-tie since it does not have any tie condition.
+The result, which is $AUROC = 0.927$, is the same for both private and non-private computation.
+Additionally, we verified that \fw{} computes the same AUPR as for the non-private computation for both the DREAM Challenge and the UCI dataset.
+AUPR scores are $AUPR=0.844$ and $AUPR=0.893$, respectively.
+These results indicate that \fw{} can privately compute the exact same AUC as one could obtain on the pooled test samples.